 POC Zine Project was founded by Daniela Capistrano in 2010.

-We are, at our core, a curation project and advocacy platform.
-POCZP is a gateway into a highly intersectional experience of knowledge sharing and community building.
+POCZP is, at its core, a curation project and advocacy platform.
+POCZP is a gateway into a highly intersectional experience of POC & ally knowledge sharing and community building.

 Zines are a vital component in the long tradition of self-publication.
 They share knowledge and experiences that supplement (and often contradict) the information that other sources distribute, encouraging free thought.

 There are several valuable zine collections in the United States (many accessible online) but none that are devoted to curating POC zines while partnering with educators, universities, activist networks and DIY/punk networks of all stripes.
-We aim to change that.
+Through or existence and advocacy, we help to disrupt, connect and transform.

 WHY IS THIS CALLED ‘POC ZINE PROJECT’?